yantene/iac/README.md

 The following points should be noted during the OS installation process.

-- Create "system" user as a general user.
+- Create "opuser" user as a operator user.
+- Add the "opuser" user to the "opusers" group.

 ## initial setup